Chicken and Dressing Recipe

 What’s the difference between stuffing and dressing chicken?

 The main difference between stuffing and dressing lies in where the mixture is cooked.
-Stuffing is cooked inside the chicken, while dressing is prepared separately and baked in a dish.
+Stuffing goes inside the chicken as it cooks, while dressing is made on the side and baked in its own dish — same cozy flavors, just different methods.
 Both dishes usually contain similar ingredients, such as bread, herbs, and vegetables.

 Is stove top stuffing the same as dressing?